 - fatigue or tiredness (extreme or unusual)

-- pain, tenderness, swelling, or warmth over injection site
+- pain, tenderness, swelling, or warmth over the injection site

 - pounding in the ears